Fire Management & Aviation

 The Boise National Forest encompasses over 2.5 million acres of diverse forest and grassland.
 Every year, the Forest fire staff manages over 100 wildland fires within those acres.
 In 2013, there were 134 fires on the Forest which burned almost 140,000 acres.
 For the 10 year period between 2004 and 2013, the average number of fires and acres was 114 fires with 74,325 acres involved.
 The peak year was 2007 when 346,500 acres burned, followed in 2008 when only 152 acres burned!

 In accordance with interagency federal fire policy, the Boise National Forest operates under a Fire Management Plan (FMP).
 This plan provides direction to fire personnel so they can determine the best management response to an unplanned ignition.
 This includes ensuring fire fulfills its natural role in some pre-determined areas, and is fully suppressed in other areas such as the Wildland-Urban Interface (WUI).

 VIEW DOCUMENT - Keeping your campsite and campfire ring clean.
-Pack it in and pack it out.
+Show respect for the next camper.

 Area closures are sometimes used in specific parts of the Forest due to the risk of wildfires starting, due to ongoing fire and firefighter activity, or due to dangerous conditions left by a recent fire.

 Closures are listed under closures on the Alerts and Notices page.